Murder Mystery Game AI

 System Design Logic Puzzles

 System design represents one of the most practical quick problem-solving exercises for engineers because it directly mirrors interview scenarios and production work.
-A typical 15-20 minute challenge might ask: "Design a rate limiter for an API serving 1M requests/day with 99.9% uptime requirement."
+A typical 15-20 minute challenge might ask: "Design a rate limiter for an API serving high request volumes with a demanding uptime requirement."

 You're not just coding—you're thinking like an architect.
 The constraint-satisfaction skills you develop here transfer directly to code reviews, scaling decisions, and system debugging in your day job.